 Our focus is not on being the biggest or best but on optimizing our shared quality of life balanced between adequate financial resources, varied and interesting work, and flexibility to have time off as needed.
 In keeping with this we do not measure our performance based on percentage of sales or return on investment but rather on the ability of the company to provide adequate financial compensation to our stakeholders and employees without sacrificing their quality of life at work or at home.
 We want this company to be one place where "family comes first" is more than an empty slogan.

 Our goal is to build a sustainable client base of enthusiastically satisfied clients.
-We realize that the profitability of a job is determined by the estimating and contract negotiation and the execution of the job is the way we gather positive referrals and photo's which give us the advantage in the next contract negotiation.
+We realize that the execution of the job is the way we gather positive referrals and photo's which give us the advantage in sustaing our work flow.
 We push ourselves to make the best profit possible in keeping with our goal of providing gainful employment for ourselves while also providing exceptional service to keep our clients enthusiastically satisfied.
-Service above and beyond the contract is just part of our way of doing business and is recognized by all in the company as such.
-In the long run failing to provide exceptional service would cut into our profits by damaging our reputation with our homeowners and the larger community.
+In the long run failing to provide exceptional service would cut into our profits by damaging our reputation with the homeowners and the larger community.
 A big part of what makes it fun to work together is that we all choose not to accept mediocrity and that we take pride in providing great value to our customers.

 In order to give our prospective customers a reason to choose our company over others it is important that we differentiate ourselves in the eyes of prospective customers from other homebuilders and designers in the area.
 We are known for the creative spirit of our homes, craftsman styling with creative details that are attractive without being ostentatious or expensive.
-Many past customers have become friends and speak well of the creative collaboration between the CDB crew and themselves in the creation of their home.
-We are known as a flexible builder, willing to try new materials and push the creative edge.
+Many past customers have become friends and speak well of the creative collaboration in the creation of their home.
+We are known as a flexible designer, willing to try new materials and push the creative edge.
 We don't build ostentatious "trophy houses."
-Our goal is to never build a home we cannot be proud of.
-In general, we don't build homes larger than 3000 square feet and every home we build meets green and energy star standards.
+Our goal is to never create a home we cannot be proud of.
+In general, we don't design homes larger than 3000 square feet and every home we design meets green and energy star standards.

 Chandler Design-Build Inc. is a Sub S corporation registered in the state of North Carolina.
 Our profit sharing plan differentiates us from other companies.
 While we function legally as a cross between a sole proprietorship and a corporation we operate in many ways as if we were employee owned.
 We use the concept of "Stake Holders" to give some of the benefits of ownership to our employees without exposing them to the liabilities.
 All employees, including the owners, are paid an hourly wage that is moderate to low for our market.
 But they get company benefits such as fully paid family health insurance, cell phone, tool, and education benefits, and profit sharing.